 The Transportation Safety Advancement Group (TSAG) serves an important function on behalf of the US Department of Transportation (US DOT), Office of the Secretary of Transportation (OST), and its ITS-Joint Program Office, (ITS-JPO).
 TSAG is committed to its purpose of gaining insight and knowledge of transportation safety needs and how these may be served through proven and emerging technologies.
-Through a dedicated group of volunteer transportation and public safety professionals, TSAG is a significant advocate for employing public safety technologies to address our national transportation safety challenge.
+Through a dedicated group of volunteer transportation and public safety professionals, TSAG is a significant advocate for employing public safety technologies to address our national transportation safety challenge (see summary presentation and talking points).
 Through pursuit of its charter to advance transportation safety via the ITS Joint Program Office on Intelligent Transportation Systems and advanced technologies, TSAG supports the ITS Joint Program Office mission (see fact sheet).

 Accordingly, TSAG looks toward a national transportation services Vision that fulfills a state of public safety such that:

 The TSAG vision represents the long-range ideal that its partners collectively pursue.
 This ideal inspires the TSAG, its stakeholders, partners, and like-minded interest groups to unite behind a core purpose and recognize a service to TSAG’s communities of public and transportation safety interests.